xSuri/xSuri/README.md

 - **Interests:** Pentesting, Red Teaming, Web Security.

 #### 👨‍💻 About Me
 I pride myself on being an honest and composed person.
-I thrive on challenges—difficult problems don't discourage me; they motivate me to dig deeper.
+I thrive on challenges-difficult problems don't discourage me; they motivate me to dig deeper.
 I value empathy and open communication.
 Having overcome shyness in the past, I now enjoy connecting with people and working in a team.

 I speak **Polish** (native), **English** (communicative), and occasionally **German**.